gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 1. If the joining node has posted the Access Token to the /authz-info endpoint of the Group Manager as in {{ssec-token-post}}, N\_S takes the same value of the 'rsnonce' parameter in the 2.01 (Created) response to the Token POST.

 2. If the Token posting has relied on the DTLS profile of ACE {{I-D.ietf-ace-dtls-authorize}} and the joining node included the Access Token as content of the "psk_identity" field of the ClientKeyExchange message {{RFC6347}}, N\_S is an exporter value computed as defined in Section 7.5 of {{RFC8446}}.
-Specifically, N\_S is exported from the DTLS session between the joining node and the Group Manager, using an empty 'context_value', 32 bytes as 'key_length', and the exporter label "EXPORTER-ACE-Sign-Challenge" defined in Section 7 of {{I-D.ietf-ace-mqtt-tls-profile}}.
+Specifically, N\_S is exported from the DTLS session between the joining node and the Group Manager, using an empty 'context_value', 32 bytes as 'key_length', and the exporter label "EXPORTER-ACE-Sign-Challenge-coap-group-oscore-app" defined in {{ssec-iana-tls-esporter-label-registry}} of this specification.

 3. If the joining node is in fact re-joining the group, without posting again the same and still valid Access Token: